Why do so many people use food to train dogs? Have they forgotten how to train dogs without it? Is dog training with treats really necessary?

 People who began training with food in the seventies were widely considered by mainstream dog trainers to be soft and incompetent.

-We’ve moved on since then and most professional behaviorists and dog trainers do train using treats or food rewards.
+We’ve moved on since the days when dog training without treats was normal practice.
+Most professional behaviorists and dog trainers nowadays do train using treats or food rewards.

 Are people who use food failing as trainers?